exponea/exponea-android-sdk/Documentation/tracking.md

 You can also use the `anonymize` method to switch to a different integration configuration.
 The SDK will then track events to a new customer record in the new project or stream, similar to the first app session after installation on a new device.

+> ❗️ Avoid anonymous events on logout
+>
+> `anonymize()` creates a new anonymous customer profile and tracks events against it.
+If your integration should not generate events against a customer profile that is not identified, use [`stopIntegration()`](#stop-sdk-integration) on logout instead.
+Unlike `anonymize()`, `stopIntegration()` does not create or track events on an anonymous profile after logout.
+>
+> The typical example where you do not want anonymous traffic is a `StreamConfig` integration with an [SDK auth token (JWT)](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) on a Data hub event stream configured with [signed-only permissions](https://documentation.bloomreach.com/data-hub/docs/set-up-event-stream-security-and-permissions#configure-permissions).

 #### Examples

 ```kotlin